-As previously stated, the fact that the committee is having this hearing today reflects the reality that Utah's chartering and regulating of the industrial banks has been commensurate to the risk.
-Utah, in partnership with the FDIC, has jointly created a supervisory model for industrial banks that has evolved and will likely continue to evolve, but through twenty years of everyday application, it has worked, in that no Utah industrial bank has failed.
+The fact that the committee is having this hearing today reflects the reality that Utah's chartering and regulating of the industrial banks has been commensurate to the risk.
+Utah, in partnership with the FDIC, has jointly created a supervisory model for industrial banks that has evolved and will likely continue to evolve, but through more than twenty years of everyday application, it has worked, in that no Utah industrial bank has failed.